hibatica/Collapse/README.md

 ## Standards for Contributors

+[Discord](https://discord.gg/s9dah3hj) for contributors and anybody else.
+For the general Collapse community (not related to this project) please join this [Discord server](https://discord.gg/ZsDK8649y5)

 Use lots of links!
 We want this project to be easy for the layman, just like any website.